-The mental component plays a vital role when it comes to breast milk.
+Mental stability plays a vital role when it comes to breast milk.
 Ensure you’re at peace.
 Find a quiet and clean place to pump.
-You might listen to relaxing music or think about your baby to help the breast produce milk.
+Try all the tactics you normally do to reduce your stress.
+It can be eating your favorite food, talking to your best friend, or anything else.
+A joyful spirit helps the breast produce quality milk.
 When breastfeeding, find the best position to hold the baby and be relaxed.

-Apparently, breast milk is estimated to be made up of 90% water.
+Apparently, breast milk contains 90% of water.
 Drinking enough water, tea, and juice will keep you hydrated and healthy.
-It will also help you in the making and maintain breast milk supply.
+It will also help you in the making and maintain breast milk generation.
 As a breastfeeding and pumping mum, you should take at least six glasses of water and other fluids.
-Limit coffee, soda, and caffeinated beverages.
-Too much caffeine might interfere with baby’s sleep or cause irritation and discomfort.
-But if you take an alcoholic drink, ensure you avoid breastfeeding your baby two hours after drinking.
+However, limit coffee, soda, and caffeinated beverages.
+Too much caffeine may cause sleeping disorders, irritation, and discomfort in your baby.
+Avoid drinking alcoholic beverages.
+In case you consumed, ensure you avoid breastfeeding your baby two hours after drinking.

-Most of the times, breastfeeding takes a toll on mothers, especially first-time moms.
-But if it’s possible, avoid formula feedings which will automatically reduce the baby’s demand of your breast milk.
-You can increase your milk supply by taking lots of fluids and eating healthy.
-More so, ensure you drain the breast for more milk production.
+Most of the time, breastfeeding takes a toll on mothers, especially the first-time moms.
+If possible, avoid formula feedings, which will automatically reduce the baby’s demand for your breast milk.
+So, for producing more milk, ensure to drain the breast.
 If you have extra milk, you can pump and freeze it.
-But if you cannot avoid formula feedings, then limit it.
+But if you cannot avoid formula feedings, then limit them.
 You can breastfeed the baby in between formula-feedings to help you maintain your milk supply.

-When you’re with your baby, try as much as you can to breast her/him.
+When you’re with your baby, try to feed him much as possible.
 You can make a schedule like early mornings, evenings, or weekends.

 Try to consume foods that boost breast milk production.
 Canadian Breastfeeding Foundation advises women to consume fennel, garlic, ginger, fenugreek, and alfalfa for enhancing milk supply.